yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 [^1]: Herbert Shelton, [*Science and Fine Art of Natural Hygiene*](/f/hygiene.pdf)\*, p35
 [^2]: Ibid, p139
+[^3]: William Arthur Evans[^3] psychobiologist, said that each cell has thoughts, feelings, and instincts.
+Conscious experience summarizes those trillions of inputs and provides access to them.
+Evans surpassed the hygienists in his grasp of this issue and in some of his results.
+He helped his clients trace and correct physical maladies through their feelings.
+His books are extraordinary.
+See my blog post [William Arthur Evans](/blog/2009/08/william-arthur-evans/) and the [bibliography](/back/bibliography-influences) here.
-[^3]: Ayn Rand, _The Virtue of Selfishness_, p18, "The Objectivist Ethics"
+[^4]: Ayn Rand, _The Virtue of Selfishness_, p18, "The Objectivist Ethics"
+[^5]: For all references to Gurdjieff, see [*In Search of the Miraculous*](/f/search.pdf)\*, PD Ouspensky's incomparable spiritual book about Gurdjieff's teachings.
+[^6]: _Atlas Shrugged_, in Galt's Speech.
+[^7]: See _The Continuum Concept_, Liedloff's incomparable book about natural relationship, especially with children.
-[^4]: Walter Veith, Adventist evangelist and former biology professor, exposes most spiritual activity as Satanism, ie, the lie of works-based salvation.
+[^8]: Walter Veith, Adventist evangelist and former biology professor, exposes most spiritual activity as Satanism, ie, the lie of works-based salvation.
 In his sing-song voice, he makes crystal clear the unified story arc of the Bible and the meaning of Christ's message of salvation by grace.
 (Hygiene's restful approach to healing translates this message into biological terms.)
 See his astonishing video series, ["Total Onslaught"](https://adtv.watch/series/total-onslaught).
-[^5]: [*Our Universal Journey*](https://www.ourjourneyhome.earth/market-place#section-1592035487385)\* by George Kavassilas, ET contactee and philosopher, exposes all spiritual activity as part of an all-too-real, cosmic-scale [*God Control Matrix*](https://youtube.com/playlist?list=PLV75wDOASk_eAijH1idZyya3AE7RmwbG1).
+[^9]: [*Our Universal Journey*](https://www.ourjourneyhome.earth/market-place#section-1592035487385)\* by George Kavassilas, ET contactee and philosopher.
+George exposes all spiritual activity as part of an all-too-real, cosmic-scale [*God Control Matrix*](https://youtube.com/playlist?list=PLV75wDOASk_eAijH1idZyya3AE7RmwbG1).
 George has genuinely new and compelling ideas, from his cosmopolitics and exponential physics to his psychophysiology and ontology of the eternal individual.
-[^6]: [*Political Ponerology*](/f/ponerology.pdf)\* by Andrei Lobaczewski, clinical psychologist.
+[^10]: [*Political Ponerology*](/f/ponerology.pdf)\* by Andrei Lobaczewski, clinical psychologist.
 He studied psychopathy on a mass scale under the Nazis then the communists in Poland.
 He and his multi-generational team, working in secret, found its patterns, mechanisms—and simple preventatives.
 Here is an [excellent introductory interview](https://www.sott.net/article/159686-In-Memoriam-Andrzej-M-obaczewski)
-[^7]: ["Psychopaths Among Us"](http://www.hare.org/links/saturday.html), on the critical work of Robert Hare, psychologist and creator of the _Psychopathy Checklist_.
+[^11]: ["Psychopaths Among Us"](http://www.hare.org/links/saturday.html), on the critical work of Robert Hare, psychologist and creator of the _Psychopathy Checklist_.